 **This blog post is in response to an article by CNBC titled “How Robots Could Change the Job Market Forever“.

-As a quote from a UK Managing director implied, “65% of the jobs that the next generation of workers will have do not exist today” meaning to say a substantial number of jobs currently on the market could cease to exist within the next two or three decades.
-Furthermore, “research from Mckinsey and the OECD has shown that more people choose to work as freelancers, independent contractor or even work for multiple employers.
+As a quote from a UK Managing director implied, “65% of the jobs that the next generation of workers will have do not exist today” meaning a substantial number of jobs currently on the market could cease to exist within the next two or three decades.
+Furthermore, “research from McKinsey and the OECD has shown that more people choose to work as freelancers, independent contractors or even work for multiple employers.
 35% of the employers are already doing this.”
-With the number predicted to increase at a faster pace due to HR automation of job roles, how can employers, employees, business owners and HR management prepare to adapt to the changing trend?
+With the number predicted to increase at a faster pace due to HR automation of job roles, how can employers, employees, business owners, and HR management prepare to adapt to the changing trend?

 For the business owners and employers, more HR automation to increase productivity and competitiveness would mean:

-To manage manpower changes as an outcome of HR automation, HR Managers, CHROs and Directors must be part of the top level management team in strategy formulation.
-This is so that the HR Management team formulates HR policies, plans and manages the inevitable change of HR automation to ensure the company remains competitive within its industry.
+To manage manpower changes as an outcome of HR automation, HR Managers, CHROs, and Directors must be part of the top-level management team in strategy formulation.
+This is so that the HR Management team formulates HR policies, and plans and manages the inevitable change of HR automation to ensure the company remains competitive within its industry.
 Automating some of the HR management processes such as operational tasks and talent management will be critical to manage these changes.

 To adapt to the changing trend, it will be essential for the employee or an individual to take note of the following areas:

-In summary, these changing trends in the business landscape are inevitable and will not slowing down anytime soon.
-Businesses, managers and individuals must adopt new mindsets to stay competitive or just to survive.
-Three keywords to keep in mind in adapting to the changes, “ trend”, “skills” and “learning”.
+In summary, these changing trends in the business landscape are inevitable and will not slow down anytime soon.
+Businesses, managers, and individuals must adopt new mindsets to stay competitive or just to survive.
+Three keywords to keep in mind in adapting to the changes, are “ trend”, “skills” and “learning”.